JimmyXwtx/COVID-19-Impact-Project/docus/docs/d03-Community.md

-that seeks to memorialize victims of COVID-19 from marginalized communities and advocate for economic justice for essential workers particularly from the black community.
+that seeks to memorialize victims of COVID-19 from marginalized communities and advocate for economic justice for essential workers particularly from the black, latino and indigenous communities that have been disproportionately affected by COVID-19.

 ## Proposal